Dunning Rules are configured in Setup / Finance / Dunning Process / Dunning Rules

 Action: the action you want to occur when the level is applied.
 Stock actions are listed below

 Apply Late Fee (Fixed): this option allows you to define fixed amount, currency specific late fees for any currencies configured on the owner.
+The currency used when applying the fee will depend on the currency of the account being invoiced.
 A Penalty Service will need to be selected in order to associate the fee to a service and determine how the charge is applied (e.g. the service selected can be configured as tax exempted if required).
 The penalty service name can also be reflected on invoices, web portals, reports, etc. depending on your configuration

-Apply Late Fee (Percent): this option allows you to define percentage based, currency specific late fees for any currencies configured on the owner.
-The percentage fee specified will be applied against the invoice balance amount (e.g. 1.5%).
+Apply Late Fee (Multiplier): this option allows you to define multiplier based, currency specific late fees for any currencies configured on the owner.
+The currency used when applying the fee will depend on the currency of the account being invoiced.
+The amount specified will be applied against the invoice balance amount (e.g. enter 0.015 to configure a 1.5% late fee).
 A Penalty Service will need to be selected in order to associate the fee to a service and determine how the charge is applied (e.g. the service selected can be configured as tax exempted if required).
 The penalty service name can also be reflected on invoices, web portals, reports, etc. depending on your configuration

 Send Notification: this option will email the account billing contact when the level is executed.
 An 'Email Template' field will appear when selecting this option, allowing you to choose a preconfigured email message to be sent (e.g. payment overdue 1st notice, payment overdue final notice, etc.)